 If your office manager tries to use his fuel card to have drinks at a local bar after work, the purchase will be declined.
 You will receive a notification on your dashboard and can address the issue with the office manager directly.

 Bento for Business has made a name for itself among its thousands of satisfied business customers and by major national publications.
 The company has received greater reviews on Capterra and TrustPilot, among others.
-Customers are able to try out a fuel card solution for a free 60-day trial so that they can see how they work for their fleets.
+Customers are able to try out business Visa debit cards which are a great fuel card solution.
+The free 60-day trial is available so that they can see how the Bento cards work for their fleets.
 To learn more, call 866.290.4134 with your questions.

 Applying does NOT affect your credit score!*This is not a credit card.